 When $k\ge 3$, exact determination of the Frobenius numbers is extremely difficult.
 The Frobenius number cannot be given by closed formulas of a certain type (\cite{cu90}), the problem to determine $g(a_1,\dots,a_k)$ is NP-hard under Turing reduction (see, e.g., Ram\'irez Alfons\'in \cite{ra05}).
 One of the convenient algorithms is given by Johnson \cite{jo60}.
 One analytic approach to the Frobenius number can be seen in \cite{bgk01,ko03}.
 Only for several special cases, explicit formula of the Frobenius numbers can be given (see, e.g., \cite{RR18} and reference therein).

 When $p\ge 1$, explicit formulas can be given for $k=2$.
 But, it is even harder to find an explicit formula for $k\ge 3$.
 In fact, up to the present, no concrete example of explicit form had been found.
-However, just recently, by using the results established in this paper, we have been finally successful to find explicit formulas for some special cases, including (\cite{Ko23a,Ko23b,KP,KY}).
+However, just recently, by using the results established in this paper, we have been finally successful to find explicit formulas for some special cases (see, e.g., \cite{Ko23a,Ko23b,KM,KP,KY}).

-Such a $p$-generalization or similar ones have been already proposed and studied by previous researchers.
+Such a $p$-generalization or similar ones have already been proposed and studied by previous researchers.
 There are some results about bounds or algorithms for generalized Frobenius numbers (see, e.g., \cite{ADL16,BDFHKMRSS,FS11}).
-For example, some considered $S_p^\ast$ as the set of integers whose nonnegative integral linear combinations of given positive integers $a_1,a_2,\dots,a_k$ are expressed in {\it exactly} $p$ ways (see, e.g., \cite{BDFHKMRSS,FS11}).
+For example, some consider $S_p^\ast$ as the set of integers whose nonnegative integral linear combinations of given positive integers $a_1,a_2,\dots,a_k$ are expressed in {\it exactly} $p$ ways (see, e.g., \cite{BDFHKMRSS,FS11}).
 Then, the corresponding $p$-Frobenius number $g_p^\ast(a_1,a_2,\dots,a_k)$ is the largest integer that has {\it\underline{exactly $p$ distinct}} representations.
-The $p$-genus may be also defined in a different way.
+The $p$-genus may also be defined in a different way.
 However, there is no convenient formula to obtain such values.
 In our $p$-generalization, there is a big advantage.
-Once we can know the detail structure of the $p$-Ap\'ery set, by using the convenient formula shown in this paper, we are able to obtain our $p$-Frobenius, $p$-Sylvester numbers and so on without difficulty.
+Once we know the detailed structure of the $p$-Ap\'ery set, by using the convenient formula shown in this paper, we are able to obtain our $p$-Frobenius, $p$-Sylvester numbers, and so on without difficulty.